2023 Annual Call for Volunteers: Volunteer Opportunities

 The Life Underwriting and Risk Classification Subcommittee assesses the impact of underwriting and risk classification mandates in the life insurance and annuity marketplace.
 The subcommittee researches regulations, monitors industry practices, and advises on emerging topics.

-- Life Illustrations Subcommittee (Actively Seeking Volunteers)
+- Life Illustrations Subcommittee

 -

 The Life Illustrations Subcommittee provides commentary and educational materials involving actuarial issues related to life insurance products.
-The group maintains the Academy’s existing Life Insurance Illustrations practice note to reflect changes that have occurred since the previous practice note was published.
-The group monitors updates to Actuarial Standard of Practice #No.24, changes in generally accepted practices and regulations, and new product designs and features.
+The group maintains the Academy’s existing Life Insurance Illustrations practice note to reflect changes that have occurred since the practice note was published.
+The group monitors updates to Actuarial Standard of Practice No.24, changes in generally accepted practices and regulations, and new product designs and features.

 Time Commitment: Members are expected to regularly attend weekly phone calls as the group navigates issues surrounding compliance with the illustration model regulation.

 Skills/Experience: Involved with illustration testing and/or compliance with the illustration model regulation.
+Excellent written communication skills.

 - Non-Guaranteed Elements Subcommittee